JMAlego/PyDMX/README.md

 The FT232R driver is designed to work with the FTDI FT232R chip which is a USB to serial chip made by FTDI (Future Technology Devices International).
 It is specifically designed to work with the USB to DMX adapter board made by the UoY CS lab techs.
 It is untested with any other hardware configuration.

+#### Dependencies

+The FT232R driver requires the python module `pylibftdi` which in turn requires the `libftdi` shared library be installed.

 ### AVRDMX

 The AVRDMX driver is designed to work with the [AVR-DMX](https://github.com/JMAlego/AVR-DMX) firmware I created for the Arduino Uno.
 It is capable of using all the modes completed on the AVR-DMX project and is effectively a reference implementation of a driver for that project.
 When combined with the [DMX Shield](https://github.com/JMAlego/ArDMX) I designed for the Arduino Uno it should allow for pretty easy interfacing with a DMX network.